raspberrypilearning/active-assistant/en/quiz1/question_3.md

 legend: Question 3 of 3
 ---

-You built your assistant by breaking it into parts and building them in order - which order represents the program you made?
+You built your assistant by breaking it into parts and building them in order.
+Which order represents the program you made?

 --- choices ---